colrdavidson/simple_structures/README.md

 With a little macro magic, we've got something we can use for later, the real [DynArray](lists/dynarray.h)

 ### Map and Sets Part 2

 Remember when we made our first maps?
 They were pretty limited, right?
-Now that we can grow, we can finally make ourselves a real [HashMap](maps/growing_map.h)
+Now that we can grow, we can finally make ourselves a real [HashMap](maps/growing_map.h) HashMaps are useful for all sorts of things.
+I've used them to write little crappy assemblers, making a map full of labels-to-addresses, so I can go back and patch in jump targets later.
+I've also used them to handle keywords for compilers, using them to see if the token I just parsed was a keyword, and if it was, what the right response should be.

+Another great tool in the toolbox is a [String Interner](maps/intern.h).
+String interners are great for deduplicating key strings as you parse them in from user data.
+I've used them to squash repetitive log entries, and to do function name deduplication in profilers and linkers.